 Characters and Story:

-The two main characters are quite unique.
+characters are quite unique.
 They are both disturbed men, each with his own demons.
 The soldier carries the burden of what he has done and seen in war, while the priest is disturbed by what was impossed to him by church, trying to control his lust and suffering for that.

 It could be summarized by this line from the manga:

 "A man's insanity always turns against its fellow man in the end and when that happens, that man will trample us with an immorality unequaled by any demon."